Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Experiments

 \subsection{Detection Evaluation}

-As shown in Table~\ref{tabel:detection}, we report performance across all test splits, and ForenAgent achieves the highest overall accuracy and F1-score, while also outperforming all baselines on both the synthetic and tampered categories.
-Notably, zero-shot performance from both closed-source and large-scale open-source MLLMs remains weak: these models consistently misclassify tampered and synthetic images as authentic, highlighting the insufficiency of IFD-relevant knowledge in current MLLM pretraining corpora.
+As shown in Table~\ref{tabel:detection}, ForenAgent achieves state-of-the-art performance across all test splits, consistently outperforming baselines in both synthetic and tampered categories.
+In contrast, existing closed and open-source MLLMs struggle in zero-shot settings by frequently misclassifying manipulated images as authentic.
+This highlights a critical deficit of IFD-specific knowledge in their pretraining corpora.
+Notably, equipping models such as Gemini2.5-Pro and GPT-4.1 with specialized forensic tools consistently improves performance, underscoring the potential of tool-augmented IFDL.
 After supervised training, Qwen2.5-VL-7B outperforms Qwen3-VL-8B, supporting our choice of Qwen2.5-VL as the backbone.
 UnivFD achieves the best accuracy on the authentic class, suggesting strong capability in identifying unmanipulated images, but it struggles to distinguish between tampered and synthetic cases.
 Overall, these results underline the robustness of ForenAgent across manipulation types and domains, demonstrating its potential as a general-purpose and high-performance solution for real-world IFD.